Byron-Inc/BE-topic-5716/README.md

-# browser-extension-5716
+# 5716 Topic Browser Extension
-Finds the 5716 topic on the TBGs automatically.
+This finds the 5716 topic on the TBGs automatically.